Journalists are invited to apply for a new evolution fellowship program

-Proposals are considered twice a year, with deadlines on January 15 and July 10.
-The earliest start date is two and a half months after proposal submission.
+The earliest start date would be mid-January or early February 2015.
 Please apply online using the online application form.
 Your project proposal should include the following information:

 1) Name and contact information.
 If you have a Web site page linked to your name (e.g., institutional, organizational, or your own homepage), please include that information as well.